Joachim-Wambua/t-shirt-custom-shop/README.md

 - **AI-Powered Design Generation:** Leverage OpenAI's DALL-E 3 API to use chat prompts for generating logo designs or textures.

+## OpenAI Integration
+To integrate with OpenAI's DALL-E 3 API, obtain your API key and add it to the appropriate configuration file (e.g., .env).

+## Contributing
+I welcome contributions!
+Feel free to open an issue or submit a pull request.

 ## Getting Started

 ### Prerequisites